Moderna (NASDAQ:MRNA) – Check Out What Whales Are Doing With MRNA

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Moderna options trades today is 1335.75 with a total volume of 3,913.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Moderna's big money trades within a strike price range of $130.0 to $200.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Moderna's whale activity within a strike price range from $120.0 to $250.0 in the last 30 days.

 Moderna Option Volume And Open Interest Over Last 30 Days